davidsonz/Travel-Website/_posts/2017-08-19-Salisbury.md

 We arrived at Louise's and walked down to the service station to buy some dinner before showers and a nap while we waited for Louise and Jess to return home from a friends wedding.
 The nap was much needed as we ended up chatting well into the night.
 We lost track of time  catching up on 2 years worth of news and gossip.

-The next morning we headed down into Salisbury township for brunch and a walk around the Cathedral.
-Finally got to see the Magna Carta.
+The next morning we headed down into Salisbury township for brunch and a walk around the <a target="_blank" href="https://www.salisburycathedral.org.uk/">Cathedral</a>.
+Finally got to see the <a target="_blank" href="https://www.salisburycathedral.org.uk/magna-carta/what-magna-carta">Magna Carta</a>.
 I was expecting it to be a lot bigger than it was but still pretty cool to see.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-08-19-Salisbury/day11-min.jpg" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-08-19-Salisbury/day12-min.jpg" class="image1">